Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        may result in a loss of performance for just-in-time packaging.
 In this case, timed metadata [[#interface-1-timed-metadata]] should be
        considered.

+   20. CMAF media (audio and video) tracks SHALL include the ProducerReferenceTimeBox'es ("[=prft=]") in the ingest.
+In these media tracks, all segment SHALL include a "[=prft=]" box.
+The "[=prft=]" box permits the end client to compute the end-to-end latency or the encoding plus distribution latency.

+       EDITOR'S NOTE: Encoder vendors are particularly requested to review clause 20.

    In case a receiving entity cannot process a request from an ingest source correctly, it can send an HTTP error code.
 See [[#interface-1-failover]] or